SovereignCloudStack/website/_i18n/en/_posts/blog/2022-08-18-osism-nbde-install.md

 ```

-This process is very familiar with ssh-rsa authentication.
+The tang protocol implements the McCallum-Relyea exchange.
+This process is very familiar with ssh authentication.
 Now the "PIN" is bound to the Tang service.
 After reboot the server will request with the clevis-initramfs embbed client the network Tang service.
-If Clevis Tang chain, short "PIN" is valid, the reboot will continue.
+If the Clevis Tang advertised signing JWK, short "PIN" is valid, the reboot will continue.

 The server is now booting with NBDE, see the successful Tang server logs *